 Who has to pay estimated taxes?

 If you calculate that you will owe at least $1,000 in taxes, you typically are required to pay estimated taxes during the current tax year.

 Additionally, you may have to pay if you owed any taxes in the prior year.
 That typically occurs if you had too little withheld from your traditional paychecks throughout the year or received supplemental income — like through your business — that increased your tax liability.
 In those instances, the IRS expects you to make payments to avoid future tax bills.

 Use Worksheet 2.1 in IRS Form 1040-ES, Estimated Tax for Individuals to figure out whether you must pay estimated tax.
 You’ll need to calculate this information:

-Click here for more detailed information on how to calculate your payment.
-Or check out the IRS Publication 505 (2017), Tax Withholding and Estimated Tax.
+Read How To Calculate the Self-Employment Tax for more detailed information on calculating your payment.
+You can also check out the IRS Publication 505 (2017), Tax Withholding and Estimated Tax.

 The IRS requires independent contractors to file and pay taxes on a quarterly basis even if you anticipate getting a refund at the end of the tax year.

-Different rules may apply for farmers and fishermen.
+Different rules may apply to farmers and fishermen.